2018 Ladies Championship Gstaad – Singles

-The singles competition of the 2018 Ladies Championship Gstaad tennis tournament was held in Gstaad, Switzerland from 16-22 July 2018.
+The singles competition of the 2018 Ladies Championship Gstaad tennis tournament was held in Gstaad, Switzerland from 16 to 22 July 2018.
 Kiki Bertens was the defending champion, but withdrew before the tournament began.

 Alizé Cornet won the title, defeating Mandy Minella in the final, 6–4, 7–6^{(8–6)}.

-This was the last tournament, that former World No. 4 Francesca Schiavone had participated in.
-She drew her old rival Samantha Stosur in the first round and was defeated.
+This was the last tournament, that former World No. 4 Francesca Schiavone participated in.
+She lost to Samantha Stosur in the first round.